 - For greener oolong teas, boil the water, then let it cool for two minutes or until it reaches 85°C.

 - Allow greener oolongs to steep for 1 – 3 minutes.

 - Dark oolongs steep best for 3 – 5 minutes.
 Tea brewed for too long may taste bitter.

 - Always remove the infuser and leaves from the tea before serving.

 Good oolong tea leaves can be refreshed again for a delicious second brew, and usually more.
 Just add more water and steep for another minute.
-Serious oolong fans swear that the second brew produces the best flavor.
+Serious oolong drinkers swear that the second brew produces the best flavor.

 Preparing tea is a rather personal thing.
 We endorse it to be treated as such.
 Have a nice cup of tea!